5 common questions about automotive hail damage repair

 Can hail damage total my car, truck, or SUV?

-Your auto body repair shop and insurance agent will agree on an estimated cost of repairs.
+You, your auto body repair shop, and your insurance agent will agree on an estimated cost of repairs.
 If the estimated cost exceeds the amount the insurance company will pay, the insurance company may decide to make a payout directly to you instead of approving the repair.